For admins of Pathwright accounts using multiple cohorts

 Transferring progress between courses included in a Collection

 If learner X completes a step/lesson in a course - or completes the entire course - then later enrolls in a Collection that includes the course, the course will load all of learner X's previous work when opened from the Collection Path.
+This also works vice-versa, for members moving from a Collection to individual courses.

 How to transfer a learner